 As it is, the term "positive groundlessness" works for me just fine these days.
 I often find a sense of wonder and great joy as I relax, more and more, into the exquisite free fall that constitutes Life as it is.

 I can't be holding onto anything at that point.
 I have to remain empty handed.
 This is the Strait Gate that Yogi Jesus alluded to toward the end of the Sermon on the Mount -- after he pointed out the various ego trips that we all are prone to manifesting ad infinitum.

 Of course experiencing that is easier said than done.

-Most of us are conditioned quite strongly to be self-absorbed in doing most anything except stopping to truly let go of everything (especially the thoughts going through our head), and being present to our ongoing experience with all our senses engaged.
+Most of us are conditioned quite strongly to be self-absorbed in doing most anything except stopping to truly let go of everything (especially the thoughts going through our head), to be present to our ongoing experience.
 Although many of us may have had a few glimpses, it seems to takes a serious commitment and some effort extended over a period of time to finally realize that this is It.
-At a certain point, you know that you don't have to die to go to heaven.
+At a certain point, shazamm.
+You know that you don't have to die to go to heaven.
+This is it.

 At a certain point, we find that in order to actually open to the experience of Absolute Being, we have to open to Absolute Non-Being as well.
 We also find that we can't grasp onto either of these concepts, because neither of them can describe what is really going on here.
 The Ineffable Mystery, simultaneously splits the difference and mends it.
 In actuality, the Truth of the Matter, what Buddha called the Middle Way, is beyond words.